Next Starter Logo

 Variables prefixed with NEXT_PUBLIC_ are inlined into the JavaScript bundle at build time.
 DATABASE_URL is also required at build time because prisma migrate deploy runs during the build step.

 The included Dockerfile does not declare these build arguments.
-Before building, add the following ARG and ENV lines to the builder stage in your Dockerfile (between COPY . . and the ENV NEXT_TELEMETRY_DISABLED=1 line):
+Before building, add the following ARG and ENV lines to the builder stage in your Dockerfile (between COPY . . and ENV NODE_ENV=production):

 WORKDIR /app